Fujifilm X30 vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X30 does not feature such a mic input.

-Both the X30 and the A6500 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the A6500 followed on from the Sony A6300.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.